muhtashimshahrier/muhtashimshahrier.github.io/_pages/four-step-model.md

 - **Trip Generation**: Synthetic population, household, and employment data were used to generate trips from each zone.
 - **Trip Distribution**: Gravity model used to estimate OD matrix based on impedance (travel cost).
-- **Mode Choice**: Simplified multinomial logit model to allocate trips to private or public modes.
+- **Mode Choice**: Simplified multinomial logit model to allocate trips to auto and transit modes.
 - **Traffic Assignment**: Deterministic shortest-path assignment using Dijkstra’s algorithm.

 ---